sogaiu/ts-questions/README.md

 git clone https://github.com/sogaiu/ts-questions
 ```

-The scripts that involve generating statistics across multple
+The scripts that involve generating statistics across multiple
 repositories assume that parser / grammar repositories have been
 fetched to live under a `repos` subdirectory.